ArchLars/archtutorial/README.md

 # large commands digestible
 #
 reflector \
-      --country 'Norway,Sweden,Denmark,Germany,Netherlands' \  # this is a line
-      --age 12 \   # 2nd line, etc under
+      --country 'Norway,Sweden,Denmark,Germany,Netherlands' \  # this is a line, press enter --age 12 \   # and it goes to the 2nd line, but with a ">", type out this and press enter with "\" --protocol https \ # same here etc under
-      --protocol https \
       --sort rate \
       --latest 10 \
-      --save /etc/pacman.d/mirrorlist  # when pressing enter it will run all the lines
+      --save /etc/pacman.d/mirrorlist  # then when pressing enter here w/o "\" it will run all the lines
 ```

 and then install the base of Arch Linux! :